We’re doing our part to support conservation here in Delaware and around the world!

 USGS ALUMINUM LEG BANDS

-Ornithologists in the United States are issued uniquely-numbered bands and tags from the US Geological Service (USGS), who keeps track of a massive database of banded birds.
-For our study, we use a small, aluminum band which goes on the American kestrel’s leg.
-Putting unique numbers on birds helps researchers like those at the Brandywine Zoo keep track of individuals over their lives and helps us learn about migration (seasonal movement back and forth), dispersal (leaving one area to live permanently in another), longevity and survival, and more!
+Ornithologists in the United States are issued uniquely numbered bands and tags from the US Geological Service (USGS), who keeps track of a massive database of banded birds.
+Putting unique numbers on birds helps researchers keep track of individual birds over their lives and helps us learn about migration (seasonal movement back and forth), dispersal (leaving one area to live permanently in another), longevity and survival, and more!

 The numbers on these bands are so small, however, that the bird needs to be physically caught and held to read the number and find out who the bird is.
 If you ever find a bird with a numbered leg band, wing tag, or neck collar, you can report it (called a Band Encounter) to the USGS Bird Banding Lab’s website.